Our Story

 From bedside truths to operational resilience

-Blueprint’s work began in places where the essentials of human well-being become unmistakably clear: at the bedside of people at end of life, and in the aftermath of trauma.
+Our work began in places where the essentials of human well-being are unmistakably clear—in the aftermath of trauma, and at end of life.

-In Dr. Duncan Shields' work in palliative care, and with refugees, veterans and first responders, a single theme kept repeating—In life’s most difficult moments, belonging and connection are foundational to safety, recovery and well-being.
+Dr. Duncan Shields' work with refugees, veterans, first responders and people in palliative care shone a light on a single, repeating theme: that in life’s most difficult moments, belonging and connection are foundational to safety, recovery, and well-being.

 Building a home for knowledge mobilization